Dordrecht during world war two

 Stabsfeldwebel Martin Ulrich.

 Stabsfeldwebel Martin Ulrich was born on October 20, 1908, in Ketterhausen.
-In May 1940, he was a member of 2/FeldgenAbt (Feldgendarmerie Abteilung) 682 in the Netherlands.
-Interestingly, the deathcard mentions his date of death as May 18, 1940, in Rotterdam, yet it states that he was buried in Dordrecht.
-However, the website www.grebbeberg.nl indicates a different location, stating that he died on May 18, 1940, in Dordrecht due to injuries.
-Both locations are noteworthy.
-It is likely that Stabsfeldwebel Ulrich was wounded during May 1940 in Dordrecht or Rotterdam and died in a medical facility or hospital in Dordrecht on May 18, 1940.
-He was initially buried at the general cemetary in Dordrecht, and after the war, his grave was relocated to the German military cemetery in Ysselsteyn, where he still rests today.
-His grave number is Block CP, Row 6, Grave 127. *7 *8
+In May 1940, he was stationed in the Netherlands as part of 2/FeldgenAbt (Feldgendarmerie Abteilung) 682.
+An interesting detail is that his deathcard lists his date of death as May 18, 1940, in Rotterdam, yet it also states that he was buried in Dordrecht.
+Meanwhile, the website www.grebbeberg.nl records his death in Dordrecht due to injuries on the same date.
+The discrepancy between these locations is notable.
+It is likely that Stabsfeldwebel Ulrich was wounded during May 1940 in either Dordrecht or Rotterdam and later passed away in a medical facility in Dordrecht on May 18, 1940.
+He was initially buried in Row 6, Grave 12 in the German section of the general cemetery in Dordrecht.
+After the war, his grave was relocated to the German military cemetery in Ysselsteyn, where he was reburied on July 31, 1947.
+He remains there to this day, resting in Block CP - Row 6 - Grave 127. *7 *8

 Unteroffizier Friendrich Schrems.